qdevelopergithub/LAMP/README.md

 Step 3: Click Connection=> SSH=> Auth.
 Load the private key file which was saved earlier.
 Step 4: Click on the “Open” button and this will open the SSH connection to VM.

-## Why use of Mulitple NIC’s

-Virtual machines (VMs) in Azure can have multiple virtual network interface cards (NICs) attached to them.
-A common scenario is to have different subnets for front-end and back-end connectivity.
-You can associate multiple NICs on a VM to multiple subnets, but those subnets 	must all reside in the same virtual network (vNet).

-## What is a cluster

-A cluster is simply a group of servers.
-A load balancer distributes the workload between the servers in a cluster.
-At any point, a new web server can be added to the existing cluster to handle more requests from users accessing your application.
-The load balancer has a single responsibility: deciding which server from the cluster will receive a request that was intercepted.

-A very simple cluster can be deployed with two basic servers (2 CPU’s, 4GB of RAM each, 1 Gigabit network).
-This is sufficient to have a nice file share or a place to put some nightly backups.
-Gluster is deployed successfully on all kinds of disks, from the lowliest 5200 RPM SATA to mightiest 1.21 Gigawatt SSD’s.

 Installation: PHP app in Linux OS will be installed by using SSH.
-The Common PHP apps like PHP language itself, MySQL database and apache server will be installed automatically with the help of template files(JSON file) which will further call the Linux script .SH file where all the settings, Permissions, directory creation all lined up and run one by one.
+The Common PHP apps like PHP language itself, MySQL database and apache server will be installed automatically with the help of template files(JSON file).
+All the settings, Permissions, directory creation all lined up and run one by one.

+## Manually install various apps
 Below are the commands to manually install various apps.

 Install MySQL server manually